-Auburn University at Montgomery’s residency guidelines are established by Alabama Code 16-64.
-The term "Alabama resident" for tuition purposes may differ from other definitions of Alabama residency.
-To be classified as a resident for tuition purposes, you must meet the guidelines for residency as defined by the Alabama Code.
+Auburn University at Montgomery’s residency guidelines are established by Alabama Code 1664.
+The term “Alabama resident” for tuition purposes may differ from other definitions of Alabama residency.
+To be classified as a resident for tuition purposes, a student must meet the guidelines for residency as defined by the Alabama Code.

 Furthermore, AUM will default the resident code to non-resident during the admissions process if any out-of-state information is received (i.e. transcript, out-of-state address) or if the student has been away from the university for a year or more.
 The out-of-state code will remain until documentation is received that demonstrates that the student is either a resident who attended an out-of-state institution or has not left the state during the 12 month absence.

-An Alabama student/resident is a citizen of the United States, or legal permanent resident who, at the time of admissions to the university:
+An Alabama student/resident is a citizen of the United States, or legal permanent resident who, the time of admission to the university:

 A non-resident student is one who does not meet the criteria for a “resident student” as specified in the preceding section.